 Someone I loved believed in me and it helped me to believe in myself.
 I think that’s what makes a good dad.

-(top image: me, my dad and my little sister)
+(top image: me, my dad, his afro and my little sister)